FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Dofile instruction
 --------------------

-Click the "Dofile" command node to enter the node graph editing interface
+Click the "Dofile" command node to enter the node graph editing interface.

 This command is a dofile command.
 Insert this command in the program.
 When the program executes this command, the robot will be in a paused state.
 If you want to continue running, click the "Pause/Resume" button in the control area.